Tandonia serbica

-Tandonia serbica is a species of keeled air-breathing land slug, a terrestrial pulmonate gastropod mollusk in the family Milacidae.
+Tandonia serbica is a species of keeled slug in the family Milacidae.
+It is endemic to the eastern Balkans.

 Distribution

-This slug lives in Bulgaria, Serbia, probably introduced to Dubrovnik and other localities.
+This slug lives in Bulgaria, eastern Serbia, and eastern North Macedonia.
+It has probably been introduced to Croatia (Dubrovnik and other localities).

 Description

 This slug is brownish or dirty cream in color with a blackish reticulate pattern on the mantle.
 Additional black spots are present on back and sides, diameter 1–2 mm, resembling ink-stains.
 The keel is pale; the mantle is darker than the rest; there are 13 indistinct grooves between the keel and the pneumostome.
 The head is blackish. the sole of the foot is a dirty cream in color.
 The mucus is colorless and transparent.

 The size of preserved specimens is up to 45 mm in length and 11 mm in width.